Vamshidhar1/Spam-Message-Detector/README.md

 • This repository consists of files required to deploy a _NLP model_ for Detecting Spam Message and Web app which is __created with Flask__.<br>

+•  If you want to view the deployed model, click on the following link: https://nlp-smd.herokuapp.com/

 • If you are searching for _Code, __Algorithms used_ and _Accuracy_ of the model...Click the link given below:<br>
 link:"https://github.com/Vamshidhar1/Spam-Message-Detector/blob/main/SPAM%20OR%20NOT%20SPAM.ipynb"